 - Young driver training discount for taking a driver safety class

-No online car insurance quoting tool is available from Florida Farm Bureau
+No online car insurance quotes available from Florida Farm Bureau

-One major drawback of considering car insurance from Florida Farm Bureau is that the company doesn't provide online quotes or rate comparisons.
-The only way to see if FLFB's rates are competitive with other companies is to contact an agent to have them provide a quote for you.
+One major drawback of Florida Farm Bureau is that the company doesn't provide online quotes or rate comparisons.
+The only way to see how FLFB's rates compare with other companies is to contact an agent to provide a quote for you.

 Florida Farm Bureau insurance reviews and ratings

-Florida Farm Bureau has positive customer reviews and ratings.
-In 2018, the company has a complaint ratio from the National Association of Insurance Commissioners (NAIC) of 0.92.
-This means that the NAIC received fewer complaints regarding FLFB than can be expected for a company of its size.
-However, every complaint the company received pertains to its homeowners insurance coverage, suggesting that home insurance customers are more likely to find issue with FLFB's service than auto insurance buyers.
+Florida Farm Bureau has mixed customer reviews and ratings.
+In 2019, the company had a complaint ratio from the National Association of Insurance Commissioners (NAIC) of 2.32 for car insurance, and 2.98 for home insurance.
+This means that the NAIC received more than twice as many complaints about FLFB than can be expected for a company of its size.
+It did not receive any complaints in 2020, though it's likely due to a reporting error from the Florida Office of Insurance Regulation.

-Making a claim with Florida Farm Bureau is fairly straightforward, and there are several options to do so.
+Making a claim with Florida Farm Bureau is straightforward, and there are several options to do so.
 You can call your agent directly, or call FLFB's claims hotline 24 hours a day at 1-866-275-7322.
-You can also begin the claim on the Farm Bureau website or by using the Farm Bureau smartphone app.
+You can also begin the claim on the company's website or on the Farm Bureau app.

 Farm Bureau membership in Florida: Costs and benefits of joining